parcel-bundler/website/src/plugin-system/optimizer.md

 summary: "A plugin type: Apply modifications to the finished bundle"
 ---

 Optimizers are similar to transformers, but they accept a bundle instead of a single asset.
-At this stage, any ASTs have already been serialized.
+At this stage, any ASTs have already been stringified.

 ```js
 import { Optimizer } from "@parcel/plugin";